ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/_organizations/CAP13/sms.md

 complete_name: Samahan ng mga Mag-aaral sa Sikolohiya
 abbr: SMS
-about_us: "<p>SMS is the premier psychology organization in DLSU that expands the presence and significance of psychology and its allied fields - not only within the Lasallian community but also in the country. </p>"
+about_us: "<p>SMS is the premier psychology organization in DLSU that expands the presence and significance of psychology and its allied fields-not only within the Lasallian community but also in the country.</p>"
 tagline: "<p>Kapwa Para sa Kapwa</p>"
 vision: "<p>To lobby for an organization that provides inclusivity among the psychology community, catering to all that take interest in the field. </p>"